Unlocking the African Skies

 - US $22 billion needed to modernize African airports

 The International Air Transport Association claims that air traffic in Africa is expected to grow by an average of 4.6 per cent a year for the next 18 years.
 This translates into more than 303 million annual passengers by 2037.
 This is triple the number of annual passengers flying in African skies today.

 Demand for cargo in Africa is increasing too.
-While the continent only commanded 1.7 per cent of the global share of freight tonne kilometers in 2019, African carriers consistently post the fastest air cargo growth in the world.
-Latest data shows that capacity has outstripped cargo growth for the last 21 months.
+While the continent only commanded 1.7 per cent of the global share of freight tonne kilometres in 2019, African carriers consistently post the fastest air cargo growth in the world.

 “As population and income increase in Africa, air transport for both people and cargo will continue to grow in the foreseeable future,” says Jean-Marc Bourreau, global aviation expert at CPCS.